AElkenawy/agl-quiz-app/README.md

-# agl_quiz_app
+# The AGL GSoC Quiz Flutter App

-This flutter app is part of AGL quiz for GSoC'25.
+This flutter app is part of the AGL quiz for GSoC'25.
 More information could be found in [AGL Wiki page] (https://wiki.linuxfoundation.org/gsoc/2025-gsoc-agl).

 ## Project goal